 - Foreword, Concurrences e-Competitions Special issue, Dominance & Monopolization Research Program, June 2020.
 Available for subscribers here.

 - Introduction – Why E-commerce.
-An extract from the second edition of GCR’s E-Commerce Competition Enforcement Guide, first published in January 2019.
+An extract from the third edition of GCR’s E-Commerce Competition Enforcement Guide, first published in January 2019.
 The whole publication is available here.